wp-plugins/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 2.0.2 - 06/03/2013 =
+* Fix - Frontpage shop when 'orderby' is set.
+* Fix - Fix add-to-cart for grouped products which are sold individually.
+* Fix - Payment method animation on the checkout.
+* Fix - Updated chosen library.
+* Fix - Saving of attributes/variations with custom product-level attributes.
+* Fix - Include once to prevent class exist errors with widgets.
+* Fix - Fixed welcome screen bug shown in updater frame
+* Fix - Upgrade if DB version is lower than current.
+* Fix - FROM prices now ignore blank strings for variations.
+* Fix - Ensure order contents are saved before mailing via admin interface.

 = 2.0.1 - 04/03/2013 =
 * Fix - Added an extra permalink flush after upgrade to save needing to do it manually.